 Clean the brake lines with a cleaning agent.

-Attention: The brake pipes are covered with a layer of polyethylene for protection against corrosion.
-If this layer is damaged, corrosion of pipelines may begin.
-For this reason, brake lines must not be cleaned with a wire brush, sandpaper or a screwdriver.
+Caution: The brake lines are coated with a layer of polyethylene to protect against corrosion.
+If this layer is damaged, corrosion of the lines may occur.
+For this reason, the brake lines must not be cleaned with a wire brush, sandpaper or screwdriver.

-Light the brake pipes from the master brake cylinder to the ABS unit and from it to the individual wheel brake cylinders with a lamp and check.
-The master brake cylinder is located in the engine compartment under the brake fluid reservoir.
+Light the brake lines from the master brake cylinder to the ABS unit and from it to the individual wheel brake cylinders with a lamp and check.
+The master brake cylinder is located in the engine compartment under the brake fluid expansion tank.

-Brake lines must not be bent or twisted.
-They should not show any signs of rust or wear.
-Otherwise, replace the entire piping up to the next connector point.
+Brake pipes must not be bent or twisted.
+They must not show any signs of rust or abrasion.
+Otherwise, the entire pipe up to the next connector must be replaced.

-Brake hoses connect the brake pipes to the wheel brake cylinders located on the moving parts of the vehicle.
-They are made of high pressure material but can become porous over time, swell or be cut with sharp objects.
+Brake hoses connect the brake pipes to the wheel brake cylinders located on the moving parts of the car.
+They are made of a material that can withstand high pressure, but over time they can become porous, swell, or be cut by sharp objects.
 In all such cases, the brake hoses must be replaced immediately.

-Bend the brake hoses by hand in all directions to check for damage.
-Brake hoses must not be twisted (if so, pay attention to the colored control line!).
+To detect damage, bend the brake hoses by hand in all directions.
+Brake hoses must not be twisted (if there is one, pay attention to the colored control line!).

-Turn the steering wheel right and left as far as it will go.
-In this case, the brake hoses in any position should not touch the parts of the car.
+Turn the steering wheel to the right and left until it stops.
+The brake hoses should not touch any parts of the car in any position.

-Places of connection of brake pipelines and hoses should not have traces of protruding brake fluid.
+The connection points of the brake pipes and hoses must not have any traces of protruding brake fluid.

 Lower the car.